BRIAN3121/BRIAN3121/README.md

 <!--Level 1 simple bio and states-->
 Hi there 👋, I'm Brian!

-- 🔭 I’m currently working on my database projects
+-🔭 I’m currently working on database projects and applying advanced database management techniques.
-- 🌱 I’m currently learning advanced database management techniques and enhancing my skills in SQL, with a focus on delivering efficient and scalable solutions.
+- 🌱 I’m enhancing my skills in SQL to deliver efficient and scalable solutions.
 - 👯 I’m excited to bring my database analysis expertise to a dynamic organization and make a meaningful impact.
 - 🤔 I’m looking for opportunities to apply my 8+ months of hands-on project experience in a professional setting, where I can further develop my skills and contribute to impactful database solutions.
 - 💬 Ask me about database management, SQL queries, or my latest data analysis projects.